jsmolka/blog/content/eggvance/progress-4.md

 ```

 ### Conclusion
 That's it with the changes worth writing about and even those were pretty meh.
 Most of the things I did during the last months were minor accuracy improvements and cleanups in the codebase.
 Even the DOOM II color problems have been fixed with a rather simple [commit](https://github.com/jsmolka/eggvance/commit/36e2cdd38e795d09a39594353e256b5b83fe9c47).
 Another important thing is the addition of [Linux](https://github.com/jsmolka/eggvance#linux) support.
-Removing Windows dependent code and writing a simple CMake file took more time than I'd like to admit.
+Removing Windows-dependent code and writing a simple CMake file took more time than I'd like to admit.

 {{<flex>}}
   {{<figure src="eggvance/doom.png" caption="Figure 7: DOOM II">}}